-Parents or legal guardians may NOT serve as a Test Administrator, unless otherwise specified by ISBE.
-In addition, student teachers may NOT serve as a Test Administrator in charge of administering the IAR assessment.
+Parents or legal guardians may \NOT\ serve as a Test Administrator, unless otherwise specified by Illinois State Board of Education (ISBE).
+In addition, student teachers may \NOT\ serve as a Test Administrator in charge of administering the IAR assessment.

 Proctor is an individual who may be called on to help a Test Administrator monitor a testing session under the supervision of the Test Administrator.
 A Test Administrator must be in the room at all times during testing if a Proctor is used.
 Student teachers may serve as Proctors who assist the Test Administrators.
 Refer to your School Test Coordinator for more information.